 It's not like we even have to tell you - trains are expensive.
 UK commuters and travellers are plagued by a need to rely on the rail system, yet are forced to buy often-extortionate tickets and suffer delays, cancellations and just plain poor service all too often.

-As of the 2nd January 2018, train prices will go up an average of 3.4% - the biggest price jump since 2013, above even the CPI rate of 3% - and will include all kinds of tickets (including season tickets and off-peak leisure tickets and just about everything in between).
+As of the 2nd January 2019, train prices will go up an average of 3.1% - the second biggest price jump since 2013 after last year, and again above the CPI rate - and will include all kinds of tickets (including season tickets and off-peak leisure tickets and just about everything in between).

 But just how expensive are British rail prices compared to the rest of Europe?
 Are we making a fuss about nothing, or are we really being charged too much to get across our relatively tiny country hassle-free?